dekoza/mtgpl/NPH.rst

 :mtgtip:`Phyrexian Swarmlord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8a91dea7-9792-4714-82b0-ba2c06cef304.jpg?1562879466|https://scryfall.com/card/nph/119/phyrexian-swarmlord?utm_source=api>`
    Infect (This creature deals damage to creatures in the form of -1/-1 counters and to players in the form of poison counters.)

-   At the beginning of your upkeep, create a 1/1 green Insect creature token with infect for each poison counter your opponents have.
+   At the beginning of your upkeep, create a 1/1 green Phyrexian Insect creature token with infect for each poison counter your opponents have.

 :mtgtip:`Rotted Hystrix<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/b/7bcae97d-468a-4e16-bfed-d2946f64784c.jpg?1562879013|https://scryfall.com/card/nph/120/rotted-hystrix?utm_source=api>`